gvwilson/thirdbit/src/fiction/cloudherd/index.md

 his hand falling to the hilt of his sword.

 The whole village held its breath.
-One heartbeat, two...
+One heartbeat, two…
-"You're---you're *traitors*!?" the *tralpa* spluttered.
+"You're—you're *traitors*!?" the *tralpa* spluttered.
 "Here!?"

 His face screwed up